|

 shapes before.

-You can read the sentence because you have developed one of the most important skills which help with
+You can read the sentence because you have developed one of the most important skills which helps with

 reading.